dastoikov/cool-lex-java/README.md

 Ideas:

-* Additional algorithms as found in the paper.
+* Incorporation of additional algorithms as presented in the research paper, potentially better optimized for execution on contemporary architectures.
-* Algorithm implementations for constrained computing environments.
+* Development of algorithm implementations suitable for resource-constrained computing environments.